Bushi (region): Geographical extent

-The confusion between the political and cultural dimensions of Bushi may be attributed to the tendency to equate centralized political structures, such as those found in Kabare and Ngweshe, with broader ethnic and territorial boundaries.
-These structures, bearing strong resemblance to Rwanda's centralized monarchy, were often used as models for understanding governance across the interlacustrine region.
-However, cultural commonalities among the Bashi, such as language, customs, religious beliefs, and socio-economic institutions, have long constituted the foundations of a shared ethnic identity, independent of centralized political authority.
+The confusion between the political and cultural dimensions of Bushi arose because many writers equated the centralized chiefdoms of Kabare and Ngweshe.
+These structures, which resembled Rwanda's centralized monarchy, were often used as models for understanding governance across the interlacustrine region.
+However, shared language, customs, religion, and social institutions among the Bashi have long formed a shared ethnic identity.
 As such, ethnic cohesion among the Bashi does not necessarily imply a unified political system.
-In recognition of the cultural unity of the Bashi and the shared sense of ethnic belonging expressed by local populations, the region of Bushi is best conceptualized using the phrase coined by historian Jean-Pierre Chrétien in his work on the Buha: "one people, several kingdoms".
+Given the Bashi's shared culture and identity, the region of Bushi is best conceptualized using the phrase coined by historian Jean-Pierre Chrétien in his work on the Buha: "one people, several kingdoms".

 Geographically, Bushi encompasses a substantial portion of South Kivu.
 It lies southwest of Lake Kivu, covering an estimated area of approximately 4,600 square kilometers, between 2° and 2°80' south latitude and 28°20' and 29° east longitude.
 The region is bordered to the east by the Ruzizi River, Lake Kivu, and Rwanda; to the west by the forested highlands of Bulega; to the north by the Nyabarongo River, Buhavu, and Bunyakiri; and to the south by the Lumvi and Bufuliru rivers.
 Administratively, Bushi comprises several traditional chiefdoms (later reorganized as collectivities following colonial rule and administrative reforms in 1972), including Kabare in the north, Ngweshe in the center, Nindja and Kalonge in the northwest, Burhinyi, Luhwindja, and Kaziba in the west and southwest.
 The territory spans across parts of the administrative territories of Walungu and Kabare, as well as sections of Mwenga, Kalehe, and Bagira (Bukavu).